-- Schedule Changes, if any, will be announced in class (and posted on the website, if possible).
-Because students are expected to attend daily, if you are absent for an exam or quiz, the absence policies above apply even if the date of a quiz/ exam was changed. - ESL: If English is a second language, a print (not electronic) English translation dictionary is allowed for exams/quizzes. - Bring a photo ID to all exams and quizzes.
-The instructor may check ID for any student for any quiz or exam at any time throughout the quarter
+- Schedule Changes, if any, will be announced in class (and posted on Catalyst, if possible).
+Because students are expected to attend daily, if you are absent for an exam or quiz, the absence policies above apply even if the date of a quiz/ exam was changed. - ESL: If English is a second language, a print (not electronic) English translation dictionary is allowed for exams/quizzes.